What's Next: Growing Hotwells Primary

 Staff Redundancies at CPS: If CPS reduces to one-form entry, there would

-there is a chance of redeployment.
+chance of redeployment.

 -